 Also read: What is WAT

-We bring you some basic tips that can help you prepare effectively for WAT:
+We bring you some basic tips that can help you in WAT Preparation:

 1. Read a lot: WAT has been designed to basically test your knowledge and richness of content.
 So you should be prepared to wax eloquent on any topic under the sun.
 Keep yourself updated on all current affairs.
 Expand your knowledge base.
 Read up on everything that made news in the last one year or maybe even before that.

 The best way to expand your knowledge and to develop an opinion on important events is to religiously read the newspapers.
 Never miss out on reading the front page, the editorial page and business/ economy section.

 2. Write a lot: This is as important as reading.
 You need to practice writing essays.
 It isn’t sufficient just to know a lot.
 One needs to practice how to pen down their thoughts and present them in a logical, coherent and concise manner.
 Some IIMs have a word limit in WAT, some don’t.
 IIM Calcutta had set a time limit of 200 words last year.
 Practice putting across all your points in the most economic way as possible.

 Make sure that your handwriting is neat and legible.
 No point writing down the best ideas if no one is able to read it!

 Pick up a relevant WAT topic and practice writing an essay on it, everyday.
 Then sit down and read back what you’ve written.
 Check for grammatical errors, lack of clarity and logic.
 Or better still; get your essay evaluated by your peers seniors or teachers.
 Work on your weak areas and try to write better the next time, next day.

 3. Time Management: Everyone can write well, if they’re given a day to do it.
 What matters is how well you write under time constraints.
 WAT, in this way, is an excellent test to check how clearly you can think under pressure.
 The time limit for writing the essay can range from 10 to 20 to 25 minutes.